vinsgo/Documentation/Introduction/FAQ.md

 ### How does the Counterparty protocol achieve consensus?

 The local Counterparty SQLite database is like the Bitcoin LevelDB database—independent of the consensus mechanism.
-What goes in the database s the parsed blockchain data: debits, credits, etc. Counterparty only uses prunable outputs to store its data.
+What goes in the database is the parsed blockchain data: debits, credits, etc. Counterparty only uses prunable outputs to store its data.

 ### What are the risks to consensus?